Meet Our Officers

 Monic Houpe

-Previously, Monic advanced through roles of increasing responsibility in Product Development/Brand Management and Information Technology at Hallmark for over 21 years.
+Monic is a servant leader who has made significant contributions to the local community.
+Currently, she serves on the board of directors for Reconciliation Services and works on several teams for her local church.
+She also previously served on the board of High Aspirations, the American Jazz Museum, and the Boys & Girls Clubs of Greater Kansas City’s Emerging Leaders Council.
 She acted as the volunteer BackSnack program leader for a decade and a half at Hallmark.
 Throughout her career, she has been a strong advocate for Diversity, Equity, Inclusion, and Belonging.
-Serving on multiple diversity councils, as member coordinator for Hallmark’s inaugural African American ERG, and as recruiter for diverse talent, she has dedicated her life to invoking change for others.
+Serving on multiple diversity councils including Executive Sponsor of Harvesters Diversity Council, as member coordinator for Hallmark’s inaugural African American ERG, and as a recruiter for diverse talent, she has dedicated her life to invoking change for others.

-Monic is a servant leader who has made significant contributions to the local community.
-Currently, she serves on the board of directors for High Aspirations and works on several teams for her local church.
-She also previously served on the board of the American Jazz Museum and the Boys & Girls Clubs of Greater Kansas City’s Emerging Leaders Council.
-Houpe earned a Bachelor of Science degree in business administration majoring in management information systems from Iowa State University.
+Monic represents Harvesters on the Feeding America Mid-West Disaster Preparedness Cohort, Operations Technology Consortium (OTC), COO Round Table, Kansas City local VOAD, Kansas VOAD, and Blue Valley Industrial Association.
+She earned a Bachelor of Science degree in business administration majoring in management information systems from Iowa State University.
 She also earned a Master of Business Administration with a concentration in finance from the Keller Graduate School of Management at DeVry University.